 A. A preconstruction meeting will be scheduled by the Engineering Geologist and held after the completion of survey tying the subsurface and surface together and at least 7 days prior to the anticipated start of any construction activities.
 Attendance by the Mine Contractor and any subcontractors is mandatory.
-The preconstruction meeting will be conducted to clarify the construction requirements, discuss submittals for the work, to coordinate the construction schedule and activities, and to identify contractional relationships and delineation of responsibilities among the Mine Contractor and any approved subcontractors.
+The preconstruction meeting will be conducted to clarify the construction requirements, discuss submittals for the work, to coordinate the construction schedule and activities, and to identify contractor and any approved subcontractors.